 After letting both batches cool down, we let the dogs try them.
-All five dogs liked them a lot and seemed to really respond to the fact that they were getting something that was still a little warm and freshly baked.
+All five dogs liked them a lot and seemed to really appreciate getting something that was freshly baked.
 In fact, within a very short period of time, almost both trays of the treats, except for a few we set aside, and the ones we put in the sample jar, had been consumed.

 Here’s Terra, our older chihuahua, sampling one of the soft-baked treats:

-The next day we made more treats and we did use one of the empty bottles from instant coffee that we had to make a treat bottle that we are going to send to our sister, brother-in-law and nephew, who recently adopted a dog they named Meadow from a shelter on Long Island.
+The next day we made more treats and we did use one of the empty bottles from instant coffee to make a treat bottle to send to our sister, brother-in-law and nephew, who recently adopted a dog named Meadow from a shelter on Long Island.

 Soon after, Meadow got our treats in the mail and loved them!
 Plus she has a keepsake bottle for treats from now on. 🙂